sparkflows/sparkflows-docs/docs/rest-api-reference/dataset.rst

 Request Structure

-For Getting Datasets by Application, Below Parameter are required
+For Getting List of Datasets by Application, Below Parameter are required

 .. list-table::
    :widths: 10 40